8 min read

 See the full LearnPress review.

-Sensei LMS is a good choice when your site is already tied closely to WooCommerce or when you want a simpler, WordPress-native way to add course selling without building a more elaborate LMS stack.
+Sensei LMS is a good choice when your site is already closely tied to WooCommerce.
+It has a free version on WordPress.org and lets you add course selling to an existing store without building a more elaborate LMS stack from scratch.

-Best for: WooCommerce-led education businesses and stores expanding into training or digital education.
+Best for: WooCommerce-led education businesses and stores expanding into digital training.

 Why it stands out: